jmclaughlin0/wetsuit_hub/README.md

 Credit to Tegan Ward for the Background Images.

-You can see a release of the code at thewetsuithub.co.uk which is hosted on AWS using an Amplify App frontend and the backend running on an EC2 instance using an RDS database.
+You can see a release of the code at http://thewetsuithub.co.uk/ which is hosted on AWS using an Amplify App frontend and the backend running on an EC2 instance using an RDS database.